• Skip to main content

 12. Price

 The Streamlight ProTac 1L-1AA is very affordable.
-You can purchase it online on Amazon for about $40, the cheapest we’ve found anywhere.
+You can get additional information and purchase it online on Amazon for about $40, the cheapest we’ve found anywhere.
 For the price, it’s difficult to beat.
 For $40, you’ll have a great EDC flashlight that will last you for a long time.

 EDITOR’S CHOICE